-ITINs: All You Need To Know
+What Is An ITIN?
+All You Need To Know

-- Any nonresident that has a U.S. source of income would need an ITIN to file their United States tax return, as required by law.
+- Any nonresident that has a U.S. source of income would need an ITIN from the IRS to file their United States tax return, as required by law.
 This means that a Canadian citizen, who lives in Canada, but has rental property in the United States, must file a tax return, using an ITIN, to report their rental income and expenses on a nonresident tax return.

 - If someone is in the U.S. on a temporary visa (like a L-1 intracompany transfer visa) and their spouse accompanies them to the country, the spouse will need an ITIN in order for the couple to file a joint resident return in the U.S.

-- A U.S. resident (based on the days of presence test in the U.S.) who does not qualify for a Social Security Number will need an ITIN to fulfill their U.S. tax reporting requirements.
+- A U.S. resident (based on the days of presence test in the U.S.) who does not qualify for a Social Security number will need an ITIN to fulfill their U.S. tax reporting requirements.

-What they don’t do
+What ITINs don’t do.

-How to get an ITIN
+How to get an ITIN number.

 Individuals who are not dependents and who use a Certified Acceptance Agent (CAA) can apply for an ITIN and retain their original documents (they do not have to mail their passports and other original documents to the IRS).
-Other benefits of using a CAA include:

 - Assistance responding to the IRS if the IRS needs more information to process the ITIN application